Spike-rushes and Allies

 Nutlet detail

-Floating Club-rush Eleogiton fluitans
+Floating Club-rush Isolepis fluitans

-Native.
+(Eleogiton fluitans) Native.
 Rare, with most records coming from the Norfolk Broads, but a few scattered elsewhere.
 Typically in standing water, either submerged or floating out across the water surface from the margins.
 Flowers June to August.
 Stems creeping or floating and rooting at the nodes where they touch land.
 Leaves grass-like with sheathing bases, the sheaths often remaining after a leaf has withered.
 Flowerhead a terminal spike of one spikelet, 2-5mm long and with 3-5 flowers.
 Nutlets pale whitish or yellowish.

 A strange plant, easily passed off as a grass and only recognised as a member of this group by its flowers.